microsoft/frontend-bootcamp/README.md

 <img src="https://user-images.githubusercontent.com/1434956/53656239-88426100-3c07-11e9-8456-e3d958aa4def.png" width=500 />

+### 4. Guidelines

+1. Demo: read the readme, possibly look at the code (the code is a more helpful reference in some steps than others)

+2. Exercise: run npm start (unless otherwise noted), open the exercise page for that step, and follow the instructions.

+  - For steps 1.1-1.3, coding is done in CodePen.
+  - Step 1.4 didn't have an exercise and was mostly watching live coding by the workshop presenter.
+The final folder shows the end result.
+  - For the other steps, the coding is in VS Code.
+If you have npm start running, it should automatically pick up your changes and refresh the browser on save to show results.

 ## What to expect

 For each lesson, the presenter will walk through some demo code to teach core concepts about the topic.
 Don't worry about writing code at this point.
 Just follow along via the readmes linked below.